Skorzhyk/mageclean/README.md

-Copy directories to project root.
+Copy directories to project root:

 * **clean** for cleaning project temporary files
 * **deploy** for re-deploy project